KDWB-FM

-KDWB-FM (101.3 MHz) is an American commercial radio station broadcasting in the Twin Cities region of Minnesota, licensed to suburban Richfield.
-KDWB's radio format is Top 40/CHR.
-Its transmitter is located in Shoreview, while its studios are in St. Louis Park.
-The station is owned by iHeartMedia.
+KDWB-FM (101.3 MHz) is a commercial radio station broadcasting in the Twin Cities region of Minnesota, licensed to suburban Richfield.
+The station is owned by iHeartMedia, and airs a contemporary hit radio format.

+KDWB has an effective radiated power (ERP) of 100,000 watts.
+KDWB's transmitter broadcasts from the KMSP Tower in Shoreview.

+KDWB has an auxiliary transmitter with an effective radiated power (ERP) of 32,540 watts located at the IDS Center in Downtown Minneapolis.
+Studios are located in St. Louis Park.

 History

-Between its AM and FM frequencies, KDWB has been an uninterrupted Top 40 outlet since 1959.
-Originally starting out at 630 kHz, the station's owners (Doubleday Broadcasting of Garden City, New York) purchased the 101.3 MHz frequency in 1976, later transferring the entire format there.
+Between its AM and FM frequencies, KDWB has been an uninterrupted Top 40 outlet since 1959, originally at 630 kHz.
+KDWB gained an FM sister in 1976, when then-owner Doubleday Broadcasting purchased the 101.3 MHz frequency, later transferring the format there as FM stations attracted listeners from AM.